 30% (3 points out of 10) One theoretical exam is administered during the term.
-This exam consists of 15 short questions or test type on course content.
+This exam consists of 15 short or multiple-choice questions on the course content.

-20% (2 points out of 10) This is an in-depth practical activity on issues of public international law and international economic law.
-It is a collaborative-group activity is defined in accordance with the characteristics of the group.
+20% (2 points out of 10) Preparation and presentation of an in-depth practical activity on issues of public international law and international economic law.
+This is a collaborative-group activity.

-20% (2 points out of 10) Contributions made by the student in class and in interdisciplinary activities, which evaluate student preparation of course content, readings and the case studies.
+20% (2 points out of 10) Contributions made by the student in class and in practical sessions.

 30% (3 points out of 10) A final written exam of practical nature.
-It is given on the official date set for such examination.
-Students are given one hour and fifteen minutes to resolve a case study and may consult the recommended course handbook as well as any other materials the lecturer considers appropriate.
+Students are given one hour and fifteen minutes to resolve a case study and may consult the recommended course handbook.